 Learn From the Best

-Sanchez-Fong has worked in the interior design and architecture industry for over 25 years.
+Sanchez-Fong has worked in the interior design and architecture industry for more than 25 years.
 She believes in the restless process of design and education and its ability to stimulate, provoke, and engage the human spirit.
 Her focus is on advancing service learning in higher education to foster social responsibility.
 Sanchez-Fong spearheads the department’s service-learning initiatives and is the founder of the Integrated Service Learning Project.
-She has worked in New York; New Jersey; Florida; Washington, D.C.; London, UK; Quito, Ecuador; and Bogota, Colombia.
+She has worked in New York; New Jersey; Florida; Washington, D.C.; London; Quito, Ecuador; and Bogota, Colombia.
 She has a BS in architecture and an MS in curriculum development and instructional technology.
-She has been teaching in NYC since 1990.
+She has been teaching in NYC since 1990 has served as FIT's Interior Design department chair since 2017.